elsewhencode/project-guidelines/README.md

 * Have a `test` mode environment if needed.

     _why:_
-    > Some believe for unit testing `development` mode and for end to end testing  `production` mode will be enough.
-While this is partly true, there are some exceptions.
-One example is you may not want to enable analytical information on a 'production' mode and pollute someone's dashboard with test data.
-Or your API may apply rate limits in `production` and block your many test calls.
+    > While sometimes end to end testing  `production` mode might seem enough, there are some exceptions: One example is you may not want to enable analytical information on a 'production' mode and pollute someone's dashboard with test data.
+The other example is that your API may have rate limits in `production` and blocks your test calls after certain amount of requests.

 * Place your test files next to the tested modules using `*.test.js` or `*.spec.js` naming convention, like `moduleName.spec.js`

     _why:_
-    > You don't want to dig through a folder structure every time you have to find a unit test.
-Additionally, this naming convention is standard now and gets picked up by most JavaScript testing frameworks.
+    > You don't want to dig through a folder structure to find a unit test. [read more...](https://hackernoon.com/structure-your-javascript-code-for-testability-9bc93d9c72dc)

 * Put your additional test files into a separate test folder to avoid confusion.